Posted Thu May 31, 2018 at 09:00 AM PDT by Steven Cohen

 When content is graded in Dolby Vision, the video is encoded with metadata.
-This metadata is then interpreted by a Dolby Vision display during playback, telling the TV what colors to render and how bright the HDR highlights should appear.
-Unlike other competing HDR formats like HDR10, Dolby Vision uses dynamic metadata for its workflow.
-This means that Dolby Vision titles can adjust brightness levels on a scene-by-scene or even frame-by-frame basis, offering a more accurate HDR experience.
+This metadata is then interpreted by a Dolby Vision display during playback, telling the TV what colors to render and how bright or dark the HDR highlights should appear.
+Unlike like the standard HDR10 format which uses static metadata, Dolby Vision uses dynamic metadata for its workflow.

-In order to watch Dolby Vision content, users will need a Dolby Vision-capable display with Dolby Vision supported media apps.
+In order to watch Dolby Vision content, users will need a Dolby Vision-capable display with internal Dolby Vision supported media apps.
 And for external playback, customers will also need a Dolby Vision capable Ultra HD Blu-ray player or set-top box.
-Unlike HDR10, Dolby Vision only requires HDMI 1.4 connections, but copy-protected content still needs HDCP 2.2 compliancy.
-At this time, it remains to be seen whether HDMI 2.0a receivers will be able to pass-through Dolby Vision video (at the very least, firmware updates will be required).
-Likewise, though the format initially required gear to include special Dolby Vision chipsets, recent developments have made software solutions a possibility.
+Unlike HDR10, Dolby Vision technically only requires HDMI 1.4 connections, but copy-protected content still needs HDCP 2.2 compliancy and AV receivers need specific Dolby Vision firmware.
+Though the format initially required gear to include special Dolby Vision chipsets, recent developments have made software solutions a possibility.

-Dolby Vision for the home theater is currently supported on several displays from manufacturers like VIZIO, LG, and Sony.
-Likewise, Ultra HD TVs from Hisense and TCL with Dolby Vision capabilities are also set for release later this year, making Samsung the only major manufacturer yet to offer its support.
+Dolby Vision for the home theater is currently supported on several displays from manufacturers like VIZIO, LG, TCL, Sony, and Hisense -- making Samsung the only major manufacturer to not include the tech in its display models.

-On the content side, Dolby Vision is an optional addition for HDR on Ultra HD Blu-rays (the default standard is HDR10).
-Lionsgate, Universal, Warner Bros., and Sony have all announced plans to master Ultra HD Blu-rays with Dolby Vision, including many recent titles and popular catalogue films like Black Panther, Star Wars: The Last Jedi, The Matrix, Gladiator, Saving Private Ryan, and more.
+On the content side, Dolby Vision is an optional addition for HDR playback on Ultra HD Blu-rays (the default standard is HDR10).
+Lionsgate, Warner Brothers, Paramount, Universal, Disney, Sony, and BBC have all released Ultra HD Blu-rays with Dolby Vision, including many recent titles and popular catalogue films like Black Panther, Star Wars: The Last Jedi, The Matrix, Gladiator, Saving Private Ryan, and more.

-In addition, Dolby Vision content is also available through streaming services like Netflix, Amazon, and VUDU, offering a growing collection of titles including original shows like Daredevil and Marco Polo, and popular films like Pacific Rim, Suicide Squad, Star Trek Beyond, Mad Max: Fury Road, Lucy, The Lego Movie, Edge of Tomorrow, Batman v.
+In addition, Dolby Vision content is also available through streaming services like Netflix, Amazon Prime Video, iTunes, and VUDU, offering a growing collection of titles, including original shows like Stranger Things, Daredevil, and Marco Polo, and popular films like Pacific Rim, Suicide Squad, Star Trek Beyond, Mad Max: Fury Road, Lucy, The Lego Movie, Edge of Tomorrow, Batman v.
 Superman, The Great Gatsby, and more.

-There are several great Dolby Vision display solutions on the market right now, covering a wide-range of price points and panel technologies.
+There are several great Dolby Vision display and media player solutions on the market right now, covering a wide-range of price points and technologies.
 Here's a rundown of some recommended Dolby Vision gear...